-(1) The superintendent of public instruction shall maintain support б 7 statewide coordination for career and technical for student organizations by providing program staff support that is available to 8 9 assist in meeting the needs of career and technical student 10 organizations and their members and students. ((The superintendent 11 shall provide at least one full-time equivalent program staff for 12 purposes of implementing this section.))
-The superintendent may 13 provide additional support to the organizations through contracting 14 with independent coordinators.
+6 (1) The superintendent of public instruction shall maintain support 7 statewide coordination for career for and technical student 8 organizations by providing program staff support that is available to 9 assist in meeting the needs of career and technical student organizations and their members and students. ((The-superintendent 10 11 shall-provide-at-least-one-full-time-equivalent-program-staff-for 12 purposes - of - implementing - this - section.))
+The superintendent may provide additional support to the organizations through contracting 13 with independent coordinators.
+14